-I was born, raised, and currently reside in Burnaby, BC.
+I was born and raised in Vancouver, and I now live in Burnaby, BC.
 I studied Landscape Architecture at University of British Columbia and painting at Emily Carr University.

 150 McLean DrVancouver , BC